zhanghe9704/tpsa/readme.md

 ## About this code

 This code allows users to do computations using Truncated Power Series Algebra (TPSA) and/or Differential Algebra (DA).
+A Python wrapper of this lib is hosted in [a separate repository](https://github.com/zhanghe9704/tpsa-python).